Sales Pipeline Management

 Pipeline Views

-The Pipelines menu includes several views to help your team manage leads:
+The Pipelines menu includes several views to help your team manage contacts:

 • All — all contacts currently in the pipeline